Epicrex/NieR-Automata-Dialogue/README.md

 - "I never quite realized ... how beautiful this world is." ~ A2
 - “Why do I long for humans like this?!
 Why do I desire the touch of something that no longer exists?” ~ 9S
 - "Do not feel bad about it.
 We are alive, after all.
 And being alive is pretty much a constant stream of embarrassment." ~ Pod 153
 - "Everything that lives is designed to end.
 They are perpetually trapped in a never-ending spiral of life and death.
 However, life is all about the struggle within this cycle.
-That is what 'we' believe." ~ ending E by Pod 153
+That is what 'we' believe." ~ Pod 153 during ending E